Dockerizing/IGUANA/README.md

 ### Parameter

+Parameter are provided by using key-value-pairs.
+The schema is `key=>value`.
 Stores can added as Docker environment variables from your command line with parameter `-e`.
 Each store must be a new `-e` and prefixed as STORE_X, while X is an incremented number, starting with 1.

-Example:
+**Example:**

 ```
 docker run -e "STORE_1=uri=>http://dbpedia.org/sparql" \